Adversarial Prompt Distillation for Vision-Language Models: Abstract

 \section{Abstract}

-Large pre-trained Vision-Language Models (VLMs) such as Contrastive Language-Image Pre-Training (CLIP) have been shown to be susceptible to adversarial attacks, raising concerns about their deployment in safety-critical scenarios like autonomous driving and medical diagnosis.
-One promising approach for improving the robustness of pre-trained VLMs is Adversarial Prompt Tuning (APT), which combines adversarial training with prompt tuning.
+Large pre-trained Vision-Language Models (VLMs) such as Contrastive Language-Image Pre-training (CLIP) have been shown to be susceptible to adversarial attacks, raising concerns about their deployment in safety-critical applications like autonomous driving and medical diagnosis.
+One promising approach for robustifying pre-trained VLMs is Adversarial Prompt Tuning (APT), which applies adversarial training during the process of prompt tuning.
 However, existing APT methods are mostly \emph{single-modal} methods that design prompt(s) for only the visual or textual modality, limiting their effectiveness in either robustness or clean accuracy.
-In this work, we propose a novel method called \emph{Adversarial Prompt Distillation (APD)} that combines APT with knowledge distillation to boost the adversarial robustness of CLIP.
-Specifically, APD is a bimodal method that adds prompts for both the visual and textual modalities while leveraging a cleanly pre-trained teacher CLIP model to distill and boost the performance of the student CLIP model on downstream tasks.
-Extensive experiments on multiple benchmark datasets demonstrate the superiority of our APD over the current state-of-the-art APT methods in terms of both natural and adversarial performances.
-The effectiveness of our APD method validates the possibility of using a non-robust teacher to improve the generalization and robustness of VLMs.
+In this work, we propose \textbf{Adversarial Prompt Distillation (APD)}, a bimodal knowledge distillation framework that enhances APT by integrating it with multi-modal knowledge transfer.
+APD optimizes prompts for both visual and textual modalities while distilling knowledge from a clean pre-trained teacher CLIP model.
+Extensive experiments on multiple benchmark datasets demonstrate the superiority of our APD method over the current state-of-the-art APT methods in terms of both adversarial robustness and clean accuracy.
+The effectiveness of APD also validates the possibility of using a non-robust teacher to improve the generalization and robustness of fine-tuned VLMs.